On this page

-The function of the Aboriginal Heritage Act 1988 is being for the protection of Aboriginal sites, objects and remains of significance to Aboriginal Archaeology, Anthropology, History and to Aboriginal Tradition.
+The function of the Aboriginal Heritage Act 1988 is for the protection of Aboriginal sites, objects and remains of significance to Aboriginal Archaeology, Anthropology, History and to Aboriginal Tradition.

 The legislation and associated processes encourage companies to liaise with Aboriginal People to assist with the protection of Aboriginal heritage in South Australia.

 Companies should contact the Department for Energy and Mining if they require assistance with identifying the appropriate Aboriginal People and communities.
 Sites discovered during operations are to be notified to the Minister (this is done through the Department of the Premier and Cabinet - Aboriginal Affairs and Reconciliation (AAR)).
 Penalties for damage to sites are A$50,000 in the case of a company, and A$10,000 or six months imprisonment in any other case.
 Statements of environmental objectives (SEOs) covering exploration and production activities carried out in licence areas list the legislation (including the Aboriginal Heritage Act 1988) that is relevant to these activities.
 Objectives aimed at avoiding disturbance to cultural heritage sites are also included in the SEOs.

 Aboriginal lands account for 22% of the State (map below).
 In South Australia there are three Acts which provide freehold tenure for Aboriginal People.
 These are the Aboriginal Lands Trust Act 2013, the Anangu Pitjantjatjara Land Rights Act 1981 and the Maralinga Tjarutja Land Rights Act 1984.

 The Aboriginal Lands Trust Act 2013 was the first Australian Government attempt to grant Aboriginal People title to land.
 The Trust was created to ensure that: